badlydrawnrob/print-first-css/README.md

 ## Quick intro

-> You might ask yourself, "who on earth prints these days?" — I do!
+> Who on earth prints these days?
+I do!
-> Quite often actually.
-As an offline reference to websites, a CV for potential employers; someday, perhaps an eBook.
+> Quite often actually: notes to edit, website reference, a CV, perhaps an eBook ...

-**This framework is meant for** simple layouts like **PDFs and eBooks**.
-It can be used for rudimentary websites and blogs, and as a solid typographic base for child themes.
-It's core purpose is to make reading pleasurable in print-like format.
+**A solid base for simple layouts such as PDFs, books, websites;** acts as a starter theme with solid typography.
+Makes for pleasurable reading when you need to print out on paper.

 Only the essentials here, folks:

 - No fluff, no grid system
 - Basic styling for presentations, ebooks, or pdfs
-- Can be used as a base for websites (and custom print styles)
+- Use it as a base for your next website (roll your own typography etc)
-- Preview styles in the [`specimen`](./build/markdown/specimen.html) file.
+- Preview styles in the [`specimen`](./build/markdown/specimen.html) file
+- Uses plain CSS ([`-css-variables`](./source/style/modules/variables/_root.less)) and the `lessc` compiler to [chunk](https://en.wikipedia.org/wiki/Separation_of_concerns) files[^1]

 ## Why print first?